UWrc-hyak/ckpt-analysis/README.md

 Data was acquired on Mar 29 19:44 and included 1,156,650 jobs.
 This number includes separate instanced of the same JobID that was requeued or pre-empted.
 Of these jobs, 493,965 were array jobs (42.7%).

-![](/selected_plots/jobsxstate_bar.jpg 'Jobs by State') The bar chart to show jobs per state, gray proportions show proportion of the job that were submitted as array jobs (does not include PENDING and RUNNING Jobs).
+![](/selected_plots/jobsxstate_bar.jpg 'Jobs by State') The bar chart to shows jobs per state, gray proportions show proportion of the job that were submitted as array jobs (does not include PENDING and RUNNING Jobs).

 | Job State        |      Number of Jobs      |